dsayswhat/campaignlog-bonham/content/About The Party.md

-## Elbogen
-Mother was a harper.
-Elbogen would wake up in the morning to the sound of her mother tuning her harp, and would bound out of bed to dance while her mother practiced, sometimes getting a little too rowdy.

 ## Mushrump
 Raised by mom and his 4 aunts, who were herbalists, running a lab/shop in their living room.
 Smells of herbs,  sounds of mortar and pestle, memories of cleaning.